 - curfews and early closures

 There have been various national and local lockdowns applied in the different countries of the UK, with varying restrictions and for different time periods.
-Please see the latest guidance for each country of the UK for the latest restrictions:

 Stay at home should be written in sentence case in line with GOV.UK house style.

 A second four-week lockdown was introduced in England only on Thursday 5 November 2020, ending on Wednesday 2 December 2020.
-More detail on the lockdown restrictions for England is available.

 See Local lockdown and restrictions for more detailed information on the restrictions in each UK country’s local authority or local council areas.